 Following the commissioning of complex gynaecology services, the care of women with complex endometriosis has been highlighted.
-Whilst minor and moderate cases of endometriosis can be managed in all gynaecology departments, this service specification concerns only severe endometriosis, which has an annual incidence of around 5,000 new cases in the UK per year (NHS England, 2013).
-However, the RCN supports the need for all women with endometriosis to have access to specialist services to ensure the highest quality care.
+Whilst minor and moderate cases of endometriosis can be managed in all gynaecology departments (with a specialist nurse who is interested in endometriosis), this service specification concerns only severe endometriosis, which has an annual incidence of around 5,000 new cases in the UK per year (NHS England, 2013).
+However, the RCN supports the need for all women with endometriosis to have access to specialist services to ensure the highest quality care which has been recognised in the NICE guidelines (NICE, 2017).
+However, this may be difficult to achieve in practice as centres tend to work to hours needed for each complex patient rather than focusing on the needs of individual women, regardless of their situation.